Oreoluwa/DoctrineModule/docs/authentication.md

 ### Simple example

-In order to authenticate a user (or anything else) against Doctrine, the following workflow will be use :
+In order to authenticate a user (or anything else) against Doctrine, the following workflow will be used :

 1. Create an authentication adapter that contains options about the entity that is authenticated (credential property, identity property…).
 2. Create a storage adapter.
 If the authentication succeeds, the identifier of the entity will be automatically stored in session.